bbolker/stat744/README.md

 Materials for a course in data visualization.
-Fall 2015.
+Winter 2018.

 Everything below is tentative/subject to modification.